billwildh2odegree/mqtt_packets/readme.md

 Thermostats have a limited amount of data that is able to be sent in its commodity packet.
 Some changes will not be reflected in the main commodity packet and will be included in a command_response packet so if a setting is changed or queried in a thermostat the device will respond in one of two ways.

 1. It will respond with its commodity packet format marked as commodity_packet which will include the updated value.
 2. It will respond with the commodity packet format marked as command_response

+Below is an empty payload response.
+Packets that may contain relevant data here will have the elements defined in the packet examples

 ```javascript
     "command_response": {